-Incident Response Plan
+Incident Response Plan Structure

 An incident response plan defines how an organization prepares for, coordinates, and executes its response to security incidents.

 An incident response plan is the documented approach an organization uses to prepare for and handle security incidents.
-In plain language, it describes who does what, how decisions are made, and what steps the organization follows when a serious security event occurs.
+In plain language, it describes who does what, how decisions are made, and what phases the organization follows when a serious security event occurs.

 Why It Matters

 An incident response plan matters because security incidents create pressure, uncertainty, and time-sensitive decisions.
-Without a clear plan, teams can waste valuable time figuring out basic roles, escalation paths, and communication expectations in the middle of an event.
+Without a clear plan, teams can waste valuable time figuring out roles, escalation paths, and communication expectations in the middle of an event.

 Where It Appears in Real Systems or Security Workflow